mahasri/accion-delivery-handbook/docs/project-initiation/index.md

 **PLAN → INITIATE → RAMP UP → OPERATE**

+Each phase has distinct deliverables and involves specific stakeholders from both client and delivery teams, progressing from initial planning through full operational delivery.
+The visual below explains the key deliverables and stakeholder involvement across phases, demonstrating how the engagement scales from the core planning team to a complete execution team.

+This structured approach ensures organized transition from engagement planning to operational delivery while maintaining clear ownership and responsibilities throughout the project lifecycle.

 ## Sections

 - [Customer Deal Sign-Off](customer-deal-signoff.md) - Deal closure and handoff process